gadget-inc/scorpion/README.md

 ### Customer Data Warehouse

-Changes to the structure of the actual data that Superpro serves are made in the `customer-warehouse` repository, which contains all our data models and the infrastructure to keep them up to date.
+Changes to the structure of the actual data that Scorpion serves are made in the `customer-warehouse` repository, which contains all our data models and the infrastructure to keep them up to date.
 This Rails app is coupled to those models and depends on them existing in order to work.
 The structure of the warehouse is dumped using Rails' support for SQL schema on disk, which is good, so a normal `bin/rails db:prepare` sets up the tables from the warehouse.

 #### Running tests during development